Emotional moment Israeli hostages reunited with families after 737 days in captivity

 Segev Kalfon

-Segev Kalfon was running from the Nova festival with friends when he was taken by Hamas gunmen on 7 October.
+Segev Kalfon was running from the Nova festival with friends when he was taken on October 7.

-A finance student from Dimona in the Negev desert, the 27-year-old was described by his family as a “funny person with a big heart”.
+A finance student and IDF veteran from Dimona in the Negev desert, the 27-year-old was described by his family as a “funny person with a big heart”.

 In February 2025, released hostage Ohad Ben Ami said he had been held alongside Mr Kalfon with four other men in a tunnel in “terrible conditions”.